jakub-matusiak/crypto-vault/README.md

 ### Prerequisites

-You need to have Docker installed on your machine.
-To install it, follow the instructions on [Docker official website](https://docs.docker.com/).
+You need to have Docker and Node.js installed on your machine.
+To install it, follow the instructions on [Docker](https://docs.docker.com/) and [Node.js](https://nodejs.org/) official websites.

 ### Installing